UMBC OntoMapper: A Tool For Mapping Between Two Ontologies

 This project develops a tool for automatic mapping between concepts of two ontologies.
 We use a probabilistic approach for ontology mapping by using explicit information in the form of documents assigned to individual concepts.
 This approach combines DAML+OIL (for ontology specification), IR text classification techniques (for raw similarity scores between concepts from each ontology) and Bayesian reasoning (for mapping generation).
 User specified landmarks are used to improve accuracy and efficiency.

-1. Sushama Prasad et al., "Using Explicit Information To Map Between Two Ontologies", InProceedings, AAMAS 2002 Workshop on Ontologies and Agent Systems, July 2002, 2414 downloads.
+- S. Prasad, Y. Peng, and T. Finin, "Using Explicit Information To Map Between Two Ontologies", InProceedings, AAMAS 2002 Workshop on Ontologies and Agent Systems, July 2002, 3341 downloads, 19 citations.